git-pull/tao-of-tmux/manuscript/10-scripting.md

     > window: @15, panes: 1 pane_id: %40
       window: @13, panes: 3 pane_id: %36
       window: @25, panes: 1 pane_id: %50

+This will show the window ID, which is prefixed by an `@` symbol, as well as the number of panes inside the window.

 Surprisingly, `pane_id` shows up via `list-windows`, as of tmux 2.3.
 While this behavior happens now, it's advised to keep use of `-F` scoped to the objects